Complex Cyst of the Breast

-By way of translation, this ‘biochemical-analysis’ approach for evaulating breast cysts suggests that where the epithelial wall is ‘getting thicker‘ by adding certain types of cells, the risk of malignant association may be higher.
+In summary, this ‘biochemical-analysis’ approach for evaluating breast cysts suggests that where the epithelial wall is ‘getting thicker‘ by adding certain types of cells, the risk of malignant association may be higher.

 The lobulated cyst

-I don’t use personally use the word lobulated for cysts, Because, it causes people to search for the meaning of it, and get anxiety for no good reason.
+I don’t personally use the word lobulated for cysts.
+This is because it causes people to search for the meaning of the word and become anxious for no good reason.